Strategies for Schema design in DBMS

-There are the various strategies which are considered while designing schema.
+There are various strategies that are considered while designing a schema.
 Most of these strategies follow an incremental approach that is, they must start with some schema constructs derived from the requirements and then they incrementally modify, refine or build on them.
 Let’s discuss some of these strategies:

 - Top-down strategy –

-In this strategy, we basically start with a schema that contents high-level of abstraction and then applies successive top-down refinement.
-Let’s try to understand this with an example, we may specify only a few level entities types and then we specify their attributes split them into lower-level entity types and relationship.
+In this strategy, we basically start with a schema that contains a high level of abstraction and then apply successive top-down refinement.
+Let’s try to understand this with an example, we may specify only a few level entity types and then we specify their attributes split them into lower-level entity types and relationships.
 The process of specialization to refine an entity type into subclass is also an example of this strategy.

 - Bottom-up strategy –

-In these type of strategy, we basically start with basic abstraction and then goes on adding to these abstraction.
+In this type of strategy, we basically start with basic abstraction and then go on adding to this abstraction.
 For example, we may start with attributes and group these into entity types and relationships.
-We can also add a new relationship among entity types as the design go ahead.
+We can also add a new relationship among entity types as the design goes ahead.
 The basic example is the process of generalizing entity types into the higher-level generalized superclass.

 - Inside-Out Strategy –